-To end up with a reasonable pack, then, you must be very deliberate about what you carry.
-Essentially, you have to become an ultralight expert, packing the absolute minimal amount of hiking gear — and, once you’ve done that, pile your camera equipment on top.
+To end up with a reasonable pack, you must be very deliberate about what you carry.
+The bottom line is simple: You have to become an ultralight hiker, packing as little as possible – and, once you’ve done that, pile your camera equipment on top.

 I have a backup camera that I like to bring along while traveling.
 I actually have two backup cameras, just in case something goes especially wrong.
 But when your goal is to go light, this is overkill.
 I don’t recommend carrying more than a single camera on a long hike, without any backups.

 If your camera malfunctions, that would be a frustrating situation.
-But, the odds of that happening are low enough that it doesn’t matter for a single day, or even for multi-day hikes – low enough that you shouldn’t break your back over it.
+But the odds of that happening are low enough that it doesn’t matter for a single day, or even for multi-day hikes – low enough that you shouldn’t break your back over it.

 Which specific camera should you bring?
 That’s up to you.
 Some people prefer the lightest possible mirrorless cameras, but it’s also true that today’s DSLRs are often quite lightweight.
 Unless your only camera is a massive Nikon D5 or Pentax 645z, you’re probably fine to bring along something that you already own.